Wittgenbot/chainlit-frontend/chainlit.md

 <span style="font-size: 18px;">

-Academic secondary sources about **Ludwig Wittgenstein's _Philosophical Investigations_ (1953)** were collected in bulk via [CORE API](https://core.ac.uk/services/api).
+Academic secondary sources about Ludwig Wittgenstein's **_Tractatus Logico-Philosophicus_ (1921)** and **_Philosophical Investigations_ (1953)** were collected in bulk via [CORE API](https://core.ac.uk/services/api).
 This work was chosen alone to facilitate manual and automated testing due to limited resources.
 However, the benefits of RAG allow us to expand the chatbot's knowledge-base to include other philosophers by simply collecting more relevant secondary sources through CORE and storing them in our vector database.

 </span>